sunfounder/ultimate-sensor-kit/docs/source/iot_project/00-iot_bluetooth_start.rst

 4. Communicating through Bluetooth debugging tools on mobile phones
 -----------------------------------------------------------------------------------

 We can use an app called "Serial Bluetooth Terminal" to send messages from the Bluetooth module to Arduino, simulating the process of Bluetooth interaction.
-The Bluetooth module will send received messages to Arduino through serial port, and similarly, Arduino can also send messages to itself through serial port.
+The Bluetooth module will send received messages to Arduino through serial port, and similarly, Arduino can also send messages to bluetooth module through serial port.

 a. **Install Serial Bluetooth Terminal**